by John Michalak

 So, no matter what you think of them, it’s in your best interest to pray for your leaders.
 If the Bible teaches us anything, it’s that God can use anyone to build His Kingdom and declare His glory.

-Pray: Lord, fill our leaders in government and the church with Your Spirit and wisdom.
-Amen.
+Fill our leaders in government and the church with Your Spirit and wisdom.
+I pray in Jesus’ Name, Amen.